 From the thin blue line that divides the brothers of We Own the Night to the disrupted family units of Little Odessa and The Lost City of Z, it’s the external forces that pull us apart rather than the ties that bind us that’s of most interest to American filmmaker James Gray.
-Gray once again returns to such preoccupations with his most ambitious – and costly at $80m+ – work to date, the space drama Ad Astra.
+Gray once again returns to such preoccupations with his most ambitious – and costly at $80 million+ – work to date, the space drama Ad Astra.

 How many times has the pressure of a studio budget stifled and suffocated the creative vision of an independently-spirited director?
 Too many to count, one could argue, and yet there are always exceptions to the rule.
 Ad Astra is, happily, the latest oddity to wriggle through the minefield of studio production.
 A well-worn story on paper – in the near future, a decorated astronaut must journey through space in order to avert a catastrophic threat to mankind – is embued with all the knotty human complexities and exquisite visual flourishes we now expect from the oft-overlooked Gray.